jsd4026/tableland-partners-copilot/README.md

 **Plus custom agents** — the system is designed so you can easily add new conversations for specific client projects, competitive intelligence, or anything your business needs.

+### 🔄 Auto-Updating System
+Your Copilot automatically retrieves the latest version of the Implementation Guide from this repo at the start of every new conversation.
+When we release improvements, your Copilot gets smarter — no action needed on your part.

 ### 🛡️ Built-In Support
 Every conversation includes an **"I need Jeff's help"** feature.
 Say it anytime and the AI will draft an email to Jeffrey Daniels with your conversation context, so you get real human support when you need it.